7th-seed Virginia Tech upsets Duke, Coach K for ACC title

 On Saturday night, down three at half, Duke began the second half with a sloppy turnover on offense and then gave up a driving layup.

-Krzyzewski called a timeout 35 seconds into the half and laid into his team, getting out of his chair to demonstrate the movement he wanted to see from his players.
+Krzyzewski called a timeout 35 seconds in and laid into his team, getting out of his chair to demonstrate the movement he wanted to see from his players.

-It did not immediately have the desired result.
-Cattoor swished his sixth 3 and then made a steal on the other end that he turned into old-fashioned three-point play with a driving layup.
+The scolding did not have the desired result.
+Cattoor swished his sixth 3 and then made a steal he turned into old-fashioned three-point play with a driving layup.

 That put the Hokies up 55-45 less than five minutes into the half.